Toyota Vios: Cambodia

 The fourth-generation Vios was released in Cambodia on 7 October 2022.
 It is only offered in Premium grade with the 1.3-litre 1NR-VE engine, paired with the CVT.
 Toyota Safety Sense is standard.

 Indonesia

 The fourth-generation Vios was launched in Indonesia on 12 October 2022, and is imported from Thailand instead of being assembled locally.
 It is powered by the 1.5-litre 2NR-VE engine rated at 78 kW and 138 Nm.
-It is available in two grade levels: E with 5-speed manual transmission and G with CVT; an optional Toyota Safety Sense package is available for the latter.
+It was initially available in two grade levels: E with 5-speed manual transmission and G with CVT; an optional Toyota Safety Sense package is available for the latter.
+The E grade was discontinued in September 2023.

 Brunei

-The fourth-generation Vios was launched in Brunei on 18 December 2022, and is imported from Thailand instead of Indonesia from previous generation.
+The Fourth-Generation Vios was launched in Brunei on 18 December 2022 and is imported from Thailand instead of Indonesia from previous generation.
 It is powered by the 1.3-litre 1NR-VE petrol engine mated to a CVT in a single grade.